Work Capability Assessment - After the Work Capability assessment

 After the Work Capability assessment

-After looking at the health care professional's report, and also your questionnaire, the Department for Work and Pensions (DWP) decision maker will decide whether you have scored enough points (fifteen points) to be considered to have Limited Capability for Work (LCW), and whether you satisfy any of the descriptors to have Limited Capability for Work Related Activity (LCWRA) / be placed in the Support Group.
+After looking at the health care professional's report, and also your questionnaire, the Government department that is responsible for employment and welfare.
+See full definition decision maker will decide whether you have scored enough points (fifteen points) to be considered to have Limited Capability for Work (LCW), and whether you satisfy any of the descriptors to have Limited Capability for Work Related Activity (LCWRA) / be placed in the Support Group.

 If you get Employment and Support Allowance (ESA), the decision maker will write to you to say whether you have passed the assessment and will continue to receive ESA, or have failed and therefore will not be entitled to carry on getting ESA.
 If you are placed in the Support Group, they will also calculate whether you are owed any back pay and will arrange for it to be paid to you.
 You won't be entitled to the Support Component for the first three months of your claim, but most people in the Support Group do get some back pay as it usually takes more than three months from the beginning of an ESA claim to complete a Work Capability Assessment.